-Here you’ll find not only job search sites but: resumé help, state unemployment sites, social media, webinars and other job related venues and opportunities.
+Here you’ll find not only job search sites but: resumé help, state unemployment sites, social media, webinars, small business, and other job related opportunities.

 The number one complaint from students and recent graduates looking for jobs and internships is: “I apply, but the companies never get back to me.”
 WayUp announced that you will now hear back from every single company when you apply on WayUp.